The Art of Figurative Ceramics: A Live Online Journey into Sculpture with Cristina Córdova & Masters in the Field

 HOW WILL THIS WORK?

-Throughout this month-long journey, you will engage in live sessions twice a week, led by founder and instructor Cristina Córdova, in collaboration with our ceramic masters.
-You will immerse yourself in demonstrations, lectures, one-on-one coaching and constructive group critiques.
+Throughout this journey, you will engage in live sessions twice a week throughout the month of January, hosted by founder and instructor Cristina Córdova, in collaboration with our ceramic masters.
+You will immerse yourself in demonstrations, lectures, one-on-one coaching and constructive group gatherings.
 These interactive gatherings will be complemented by pre-recorded materials and written resources, providing flexibility for you to tailor the experience to your own rhythm.

-In addition to the month of live sessions with the artist, we provide an optional assignment for each class.
-These assignments have deadlines for students who wish to earn a certificate.
-The schedule is demanding and requires consistent work to qualify for certification.
-However, students can also choose to attend just to learn from the artist without pursuing the certificate, or simply watch the class recordings at their own pace.
-We offer flexibility to accommodate different learning goals and types of students.
+In addition to the month of live sessions with the artists, each class includes an optional assignment.
+These assignments have deadlines for students who wish to pursue certification.
+You may choose to complete the coursework for credit, attend live sessions to learn from the artists, or simply watch the class recordings at your own pace.
+The program is designed with flexibility to support different learning goals and levels of engagement.

 The only technological requirements are an internet connection, a computer, phone, or tablet, and Zoom.
 Once enrolled you will receive instructions for a full tech check to ensure everything is set up for an optimal experience.

-Together, we will culminate our shared experience with a virtual group show and tell, where you will have the opportunity to showcase your work and celebrate our collective artistic evolution.
+Together, we will culminate our shared experience with a virtual group show and tell on March 7, where you will have the opportunity to showcase your work and celebrate our collective artistic evolution.

-All sessions will be recorded and will be available in your course platform (Teachable) as long as the Center for the Study of Figurative Ceramics exist, ensuring that you can revisit the content at your convenience and keep it as a lasting resource for continued inspiration and growth.
+All sessions will be recorded and will be available in your course platform (Teachable), lifetime access, for as long as the Center for the Study of Figurative Ceramics exists, ensuring that you can revisit the content at your convenience and keep it as a lasting resource for continued inspiration and growth.

-This course brings together eight world-class artists and coaches to expand how you think about surfaces in figurative sculpture.
-Each session is both practical and inspiring, designed to give you recipes, techniques, and strategies you can immediately apply in your own studio while also deepening your creative vision.
+This course brings together eight world-class artists and coaches to expand how you think about surfaces in sculpture.
+We work hard to ensure each session is both practical and inspiring, designed to give you recipes, techniques, and strategies you can immediately apply in your own studio while also deepening your creative vision.

-Cristina Córdova will share her own methods, from test tiles to layered surfaces, showing how slips, oxides, terra sigillata, and glazes can transform volume and form.
+Cristina Córdova will share her own methods, from sculptural test tiles using the Córdova Method of hollow construction using new patterns to layered surfaces, showing how slips, oxides, terra sigillata, and glazes can transform volume and form when applied in specific ways.

 Beth Cavener will reveal her approach to non-fired finishes, where subtle textures and unconventional treatments add raw emotional power.